v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 Having the appropriate data storage strategy in place is key to operational efficiencies, good application performance, and regulatory compliance.
 The data storage strategy is also the initial lynchpin in getting data into formats where it can be used for business intelligence and actionable insights.
-Azure offers services to support all of these requirements, helping banks stay compliant with regulations.

 A common pattern to data management follows: